Top Special Education Teacher Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to make changes quickly
+• - Ability to think quickly and make a plan

 • - Ability to work with others